 The Big Meadows Campground (Central District MM 51.2) and Loft Mountain Campground (South District MM 75.2) are the largest of the campgrounds.
 They have the most amenities to offer.
 Matthews Arm Campground (North District MM 22.1) and Lewis Mountain Campground (Central District MM 57.5) are smaller.
 The Loft Mountain Campground in the South District often said to have the best views of the group.

 Stay outside Shenandoah National Park in Virginia

-Also up in the Blue Ridge Mountains, not far from the southern entrance to Shenandoah National Park in Virginia is Wintergreen Resort, which offers four-seasons worth of recreational activities including skiing in the winter.
+Also up in the Blue Ridge Mountains, not far from the southern entrance to Shenandoah National Park in Virginia is Wintergreen Resort.
+It offers four seasons worth of recreational activities, including skiing in the winter.
 The views from the condos and vacation rentals at Wintergreen are some of the best in the Blue Ridge Mountains.
 When all the roads are open in the summer months, the Wintergreen Resort is less than six miles from the Blue Ridge Parkway.
 It is also only 20 miles from the southern entrance to Shenandoah National Park via the Blue Ridge Parkway.

 The towns of Luray, Front Royal, Harrisonburg, and Waynesboro also offer plenty of lodging options within 30-45 minutes of Skyline Drive.

 Continuing your road trip outside of Shenandoah National Park in Virginia?
 Check out Trekaroo’s: Best Virginia Road Trips: The Blue Ridge Parkway.